piquelab/QuASAR/README.md

 names(ase.joint)
 [1] "gt"        "log.gt"    "eps"       "loglik"    "logliksum"
 ```
-where the posterior probability of the genotypes, `gt`, across all samples are acessed as follows:
+where the posterior probability of the genotypes, `gt`, across all samples are accessed as follows:
 ```C
 head(ase.joint$gt)
                g0           g1           g2